GuenterQuast/mimoCoRB/builddoc/index.rst

           event_count = 0
           while True:
               data = source()
-              # deliver pulse data (and no metadata; these are added by rbImport)
+              # deliver pulse data (and no metadata - these are added by rbImport)
               yield (data, None)
               event_count += 1